Hesdin: Places of interest

-Hesdin is dominated by the central square, the Place d'Armes overlooked by the 16th-17th-century town hall.
-The town hall, with its large belfry, was inscribed on the UNESCO World Heritage List in 2005 as part of the Belfries of Belgium and France site, because of its historical importance as the center of municipal power within the region.
+Hesdin is dominated by the central square, the Place d'Armes overlooked by the Hôtel de Ville completed in 1629.
+The Hôtel de Ville, with its large belfry, was inscribed on the UNESCO World Heritage List in 2005 as part of the Belfries of Belgium and France site, because of its historical importance as the center of municipal power within the region.

 The contemporary Church of Notre Dame was begun in 1565 and completed in 1685.